Loschcode/rails_async_migrations/README.md

   # which adapter worker you want to use for this library
   # for now you have two options: :delayed_job or :sidekiq
   config.workers = :sidekiq

+  ## You can disable the gem using the following configuration option:
+  # config.disable_async_migrations = true
 end
 ```